coa00/rcg/README.md

-# rcg
+# template-code-gen

-react components generator from template file.
+code generate from your template file.

 ## install